 Any sort of social media “live” contest is a great way to introduce staff and student leaders at any point during the year.
 And with HQ Live reaching more and more people each night, it’s the perfect time to throw in some of your own social media game flare.

-Essential skill developed: Critical thinking, technology use
+Essential skill developed: Critical thinking and technology use

 30. Body positive photo shoots